ming-yong/hello-world-javascript-action/README.md

-# Pull DEV Posts to Jekyll Monthly GitHub Action
+# DEV posts to blog action

+This is a JS github action that checks my DEV posts and create markdown files for new ones.

-This repo is based on [dev-posts-to-jekyll-markdown-action](https://github.com/bencgreenberg/dev-posts-to-jekyll-markdown-action) by [bencgreenberg](https://github.com/bencgreenberg).
+This is based on [dev-posts-to-jekyll-markdown-action](https://github.com/bencgreenberg/dev-posts-to-jekyll-markdown-action) by [bencgreenberg](https://github.com/bencgreenberg).

-## Things I changed
+Things changed:

 - Pull in the entire blog post instead of creating cards.
 - Calculate the difference and pull in that amount of posts.